0mniteck/u-boot/docs/README.md

 ## Initial-Flash From Blank or Bypassed SPI (Recommended)

 1. Bypass current SPI, then boot into U-Boot Via SD/eMMC with u-boot-rockchip.bin
-2. Swap SD then flash the SPI with spi_combined.img
+2. Hot-swap SD then flash the SPI with spi_combined.img

 `dd if=u-boot-rockchip.bin of=/dev/mmcblkX conv=notrunc seek=64`